-F which (as we have heard) it is fully written in the history of Kings: thus saying, And the queen entering into Jerusalem with a great train, and riches, and camels that carried spices, and an immense quantity of gold, and precious stones, came to Solomon, and spoke to him all that she had in her heart.
+F which (as we have heard) it is fully written in the history of Kings: thus saying, And the queen coming to Jerusalem with a very great train, and riches, with camels that bare spices, and very much gold, and precious stones, came to Solomon, and communed with him of all that was in her heart.
 Thus this Church cometh from the gentiles, and from the ends of the earth, in the figure of a queen, putting an end to earthly desires and vices, that it might hear the wisdom of Solomon: that is, of our true pacific Lord Jesus Christ who hath made both one: unbinding in his flesh the enmity between God and man.
 She came after ancient and profane supersitions to hear and to learn of the enlightenment of faith and of the judgment to come : of the immortality of the soul, of the hope and glory of the resurrection.
 Therefore came the aforesaid queen to Jerusalem with a great company: that is not now with only the one people of the Jews, as she held in earlier times only the synagogue of the Hebrews, but with the whole world of the gentiles and of diverse nations.
 She came therefore presenting gifts worthy of Christ, gold and precious gems, and this brought by camels, that is by the people of the gentiles coming: which first had been twisted because of the foulness of <their> crimes, and had been deformed by the burden of evils and the depravity of sins.
-With these, as it were 21 with gifts, the queen entered unto the pacific King, Christ, presenting the gold of faith: the precious incense of purity, and the brilliant of gems of morals, of course the emblems and ornaments of virtues.
-And she proposed to him all that she had in her heart, that is she opened to him her heart : she manifested to him the hidden things of her conscience in confession and penitence of <her>> former faults.
+With these, as it were with gifts, the queen entered unto the pacific King, Christ, presenting the gold of faith: the precious incense of purity, and the brilliant of gems of morals, of course the emblems and ornaments of virtues.
+And she communed with him of all that she had in her heart, that is she opened to him her heart: she manifested to him the hidden things of her conscience in confession and penitence of her former faults.
+But thou, O Lord, have mercy upon us.